Joonha Park

 I am an assistant professor in the Mathematics department at the University of Kansas (from August 2020).

-I earned my Ph.D. in Statistics at the University of Michigan in June 2018 under the supervision of Professor Edward Ionides.
-After that, I worked as a postdoctoral research associate at the Department of Mathematics and Statistics at Boston University, under the supervision of professor Yves Atchade.
+I earned my Ph.D. in Statistics at the University of Michigan in 2018 under the supervision of Professor Edward Ionides.
+I did my postdoc at the Department of Mathematics and Statistics at Boston University, under the supervision of professor Yves Atchade.

 Education —